 Scholars experience learning beyond the borders of the campus.
-5th grade students learn about the industries and environments of Wisconsin, 6th grade students discover the Midwestern Badlands through portions of the Lewis and Clark trail, 7th graders take in a new culture and climate as they learn of the Southwest’s native peoples in Arizona and study the Grand Canyon, and 8th graders experience the greatness of the past in a southeastern Civil Rights trip, witnessing the work of Dr. Martin Luther King, Jr. and other great Americans.
+5th grade scholars learn about Midwestern industries and environments as they explore Wisconsin.
+6th grade travels west to South Dakota and will discover the Badlands and Mount Rushmore.
+7th grade engages with culture and climate as they learn about the Southwest and Arizona’s indigenous populations.
+8th grade dives into the past in a southeastern Civil Rights experience, witnessing the work of Dr. Martin Luther King Jr. and other great Americans and activists.

 In order to develop a sense of ownership and investment in the trips, 5th and 6th grade students fundraise $275, and 7th and 8th graders raise nearly $350 for the longer, more extensive trips.